joshRooz/azure-domain-controller/README.md

   ```

 # NOTES
-I got tripped up (for the better part of a full day) by the Load Balancer conversion to terraform as an undocumented argument is required to maintain "Basic" SKU on the LB and Public IP. *UPDATE* -That's because it's no longer part of the schema... dropped a message in Terraform-Azure Slack channel to see what I'm missing.
-For now -
-Public IP - Standard & Zone Support
-Load Balancer - Standard & Zone Support
-&& outbound rule resource directly below

-To jump to Standard SKU - be sure to include an outbound rule or your VM will lose internet connectivity.
+If you jump to Standard SKU there are a few other changes... but be sure to include an outbound rule or your VM will lose internet connectivity.
 Eg:
 ```hcl
 resource "azurerm_lb_outbound_rule" "this" {
   name                    = "OutboundRule"